dddrrreee/cs140e-win19/labs/lab13-vm.1/README.md

   Make sure you obey any requirements for coherence stated in Chapter B2, specifically B2-24.
 Make sure the code still works!

-  2. Change the domain call so that permission checking works and that we now get a failt when we write to a location we do not want to allow code to (1) execute (see the XN bit) or (2) write to.
+  2. Change the domain call so that permission checking works (why did it not work before?) and that code now crashes when it (1) executes a location we do not allow execution of, (2) writes to a location that has writes disabled.

 Useful pages:
   - B4-10: what the bit values mean for the `domain` field.
+  - B4-15: how addresses are translated and checked for faults.
   - B4-27: the location / size of the `domain` field in the segment page table entry.
   - B4-42: setting the domain register.

 #### Some intuition and background on domains.